-With total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) amounting to approximately \$161 billion in 2010 and \$165 billion 2011, North America is by far the world's largest advertising market.
+With total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) amounting to approximately \$165 billion in 2011 and \$172 billion 2012, North America is by far the world's largest advertising market.
 For the fashion talent management industry, including Wilhelmina, advertising expenditures on magazines, television, Internet and outdoor are of particular relevance.

-Due to the increasing ubiquity of the Internet as a standard business tool, the Wilhelmina Companies have increasingly sought to harness the opportunities of the Internet and other digital media to improve their communications with clients and to facilitate the effective exchange of fashion model and talent information.
-The Company continues to make significant investments in technology in pursuit of gains in efficiency and better communications with customers.
-At the same time, the Internet presents challenges for the Wilhelmina Companies, including (i) the cannibalization of traditional print advertising business and (ii) pricing pressures with respect to photo shoots and client engagements.
+Due to the increasing ubiquity of the Internet as a standard business tool, the Company has increasingly sought to harness the opportunities of the Internet and other digital media to improve their communications with clients and to facilitate the effective exchange of fashion model and talent information.
+The Company continues to make significant investments in technology (including developing in-house art and social media departments) in pursuit of gains in efficiency and better communications with customers.
+At the same time, the Internet presents challenges for the Company, including (i) the cannibalization of traditional print advertising business and (ii) pricing pressures with respect to photo shoots and client engagements.